nicnocquee/turborepo-tailwind-prisma-i18n-nextjs-starter/README.md

 - `tsconfig`: `tsconfig.json`s used throughout the monorepo.
 - `database`: the schema and client of Prisma used by both `web` and `docs` applications.
 - `env`: the typed safe environment variables used throught the monorepo using [t3-env](https://github.com/t3-oss/t3-env).
+- `i18n`: the code and translations for the internationalization used in the `web` application.

 Notes: